raywtham/pokedex-express-auth/readme.md

 * Point the form to submit data to the route (`/users/login`) using POST method

 * Use `bcrypt` to compare the password in the `form` with the password saved in the JSON file.
-Set the loggedin status in the cookie and redirect to '/' if successful
+Save the loggedin status in the cookie and redirect to '/' if successful

 ## Further